Site uses cookies to provide basic functionality.

 0b2e777 On Beauty No, we could not itemize the list of sins they can't forgive us.
 The beautiful don't lack the wound.
 It is always beginning to snow.
 Of sins they can't forgive us speech is beautifully useless.
 It is always beginning to snow.
 The beautiful know this.
 Speech is beautifully useless.
 They are the damned.
 The beautiful know this.
 They stand around unnatural as statuary.
 They are the damned and so their sadness is perfect, delicate as an egg placed in your palm.
 Hard, it is decorated with their face and so their sadness is perfect.
 The beautiful don't lack the wound.
 Hard, it is decorated with their face.
 No, we could not itemize the list.
 Cape Cod, May 1974 poetry Zadie Smith

 15b30be As we know, Rilke, under the influence of Auguste Rodin, whom he had assisted between 1905 and 1906 in Meudon as a private secretary, turned away from the art nouveau-like, sensitized-atmospheric poetic approach of his early years to pursue a view of art determined more strongly by the priority of the object.
 The proto-modern pathos of making way for the object without depicting it in a manner 'true to nature', like that of the old masters, led in Rilke's case to the concept of the thing-poem - and thus to a temporarily convincing new answer to the question of the source of aesthetic and ethical authority.
 From that point, it would be the things themselves from which all authority would come - or rather: from this respectively current singular thing that turns to me by demanding my full gaze.
-This is only possible because thing-being would now no longer mean anything but this: having something to say. poetry rodin rilke thing-poem Peter Sloterdijk
+This is only possible because thing-being would now no longer mean anything but this: having something to say. poetry rilke rodin thing-poem Peter Sloterdijk

 309de7e What the poet has to say to the torso of the supposed Apollo, however, is more than a note on an excursion to the antiquities collection.
 The author's point is not that the thing depicts an extinct god who might be of interest to the humanistically educated, but that the god in the stone constitutes a thing-construct that is still on air.
 We are dealing with a document of how newer message ontology outgrew traditional theologies.
 Here, being itself is understood as having more power to speak and transmit, and more potent authority, than God, the ruling idol of religions.
 In modern times, even a God can find himself among the pretty figures that no longer mean anything to us - assuming they do not become openly irksome.
-The thing filled with being, however, does not cease to speak to us when its moment has come. poetry god being rilke thing-poem poet Peter Sloterdijk
+The thing filled with being, however, does not cease to speak to us when its moment has come. being god poet poetry rilke thing-poem Peter Sloterdijk

 b593b29 Chesterton never achieves a great poem because his poems are compilations of statements not intensely felt but only intensely meant. poetry Hugh Kenner